Hanabi-Live/hanabi-live/docs/RULES.md

   - Two 3s
   - Two 4s
   - One 5
-- It is important for players to keep in mind how many copies of each card there are - if all copies of a card are discarded, then the team can no longer score a perfect score.
+- It is important for players to keep in mind how many copies of each card there are - if all copies of a card are discarded, then the team can no longer get a perfect score.

 <br />